Air Force Nuclear Weapons Center: Special Weapons Command

-Twenty-first century
+Air Force Nuclear Weapons Center

 On 31 March 2006, the Air Force reactivated the unit as the Nuclear Weapons Center, combining oversight of nuclear weapons under a single organization.
 In 2008, the Nuclear Weapons Center was redesignated the Air Force Nuclear Weapons Center.

 The Nuclear Weapons Center, Intercontinental Ballistic Missile (ICBM) Systems Directorate at Hill AFB, Utah provides technical support to Simulated Electronic Launch Minuteman (SELM) tests.
 The tests verify the reliability of the LGM-30 Minuteman intercontinental ballistic missile.
 SELM replaces key components at the Launch Control Center to allow a physical "keyturn" by missile combat crew members.
 This test allows end-to-end verification in the ICBM launch process.

 The information obtained from tests provide a complete assessment of the weapon systems for Air Force Global Strike Command (AFGSC).
 Back in the 1970s, the 44th Strategic Missile Wing hosted "Giant Pace Test 74-1," the first SELM exercise.
 Eleven sorties underwent successful simulated launch from LCC and ALCS.

 In an effort to simplify nuclear sustainment and acquisition, the Nuclear Weapons Center was reorganized again in 2015.
 The 377th Air Base Wing was transferred to Air Force Global Strike Command and maintenance activities in Europe to United States Air Forces in Europe - Air Forces Africa effective 1 October 2015.
 At that time, the AFNWC commander became dual-hatted as the Program Executive Officer for Strategic Systems aligning the sustainment activities previously handled by the center with the acquisition functions handled by the Program Executive Officer.